ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-y purport to have been found in a case containing a human skele-
+purport to have been found in a case containing a human skele-

 ton: